peteroupc/peteroupc.github.io/graphics.md

     - The volume of all instruments in the sound bank should be normalized; some instruments should not sound louder than others.
 - An instrument sound bank for FM synthesis of all instruments and drum noises in the General MIDI System level 1 specification.
 Instruments should correspond as closely as possible to those in that specification.

-<a id=Classic_Wallpaper_Challenge></a>
+<a id=Other_Challenges></a>

-## Classic Wallpaper Challenge
+## Other Challenges

-See the "[**peteroupc/classic-wallpaper**](https://github.com/peteroupc/classic-wallpaper)" repository for a challenge on creating tileable desktop wallpapers with a limited palette of colors and a limited pixel size &mdash; such wallpapers are getting ever harder to find because desktop backgrounds today tend to cover the full computer screen, to employ thousands of colors, and to have a high-definition resolution (1920 &times; 1080 or larger).
+- **Classic desktop wallpaper:** See the "[**peteroupc/classic-wallpaper**](https://github.com/peteroupc/classic-wallpaper)" repository for a challenge on creating tileable desktop wallpapers with a limited palette of colors and a limited pixel size &mdash; such wallpapers are getting ever harder to find because desktop backgrounds today tend to cover the full computer screen, to employ thousands of colors, and to have a high-definition resolution (1920 &times; 1080 or larger).
+- **Button and border styles:** See [**`uielements.md` in the peteroupc/classic-wallpaper repository**](https://github.com/peteroupc/classic-wallpaper/blob/main/uielements.md)" for a challenge on writing computer code (released to the public domain or under the Unlicense) to draw button and border styles for classic graphical user interfaces.

 <a id=License></a>